 So what do you do now?
 If you do have a social media policy, it is a good idea to have it reviewed by an attorney.
 If you modeled your policy after the social media used by a large company, don’t believe that makes you safe.
 The NLRB is increasingly finding elements of large company’s social media policies illegal.
 If you are just considering implementing a social media policy or want to review your current one for yourself, the NLRB General is helpful in detailing what constitutes a legal social media policy.

 In a May 30, 2012 NLRB General Counsel Memo, the NLRB provided an example of a social media policy that passed legal scrutiny.
-If you like to read legal papers, you can download the entire memo, but to make it easier for you, we’ve provided the entire approved policy (PDF).
+We’ve provided the entire approved policy (PDF).
 Take a look at it, and see if it can help you stay on the legal side of the social media policy debate.